Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 6. whether the email domain looks "professional"
 7. whether the resume format feels familiar

 Some filters are worse than weak.
-They are discriminatory.
+They use protected characteristics instead of evidence about the work.

-I have literally been in the room when gender was considered in a hiring conversation.
-I escalated it immediately because that is not a hiring signal.
-It is illegal, unethical, and corrosive to the entire process.
-In Canada, sex, sexual orientation, gender identity, and gender expression are all [prohibited grounds of discrimination](https://www.chrc-ccdp.gc.ca/individuals/human-rights/about-discrimination) under human rights law; in the United States, the EEOC likewise says hiring discrimination because of sex is [prohibited employment practice](https://www.eeoc.gov/prohibited-employment-policiespractices).
+Canadian employment-discrimination law is divided by jurisdiction.
+The Canadian Human Rights Commission handles only [federal matters](https://www.chrc-ccdp.gc.ca/find-help/file-discrimination-complaint/find-out-if-you-are-right-place), while provincial and territorial bodies cover most employers and may define grounds, exceptions, and procedures differently.
+In the United States, the EEOC describes sex discrimination in hiring as a [prohibited employment practice](https://www.eeoc.gov/prohibited-employment-policiespractices).

-That experience is part of why I prefer a question like this.
-It points toward the work.
+That is another reason to prefer questions connected to the work.

 Production incidents are part of software engineering.
 How someone talks about them tells me more than a polished resume, a brand-name employer, a school, an email domain, or a rehearsed answer about strengths and weaknesses.